 A vertical scale score system allows for direct comparison of student test scores across grade levels within a content area.
 Vertical scaling refers to the process of placing scores of tests in the same content area at different grade levels onto a common scale.
 In order to implement a vertical scale, research studies were needed to determine differences in difficulty across grade levels or grade clusters.
 Such studies were conducted for the STAAR grades 3-8 mathematics and reading assessments in spring 2012, the STAAR Spanish grades 3-5 reading assessments in spring 2012, and for the TELPAS reading assessments in spring 2008.
+The TELPAS reading vertical scale was discontinued after spring 2017.
+There is no vertical scale for STAAR Alternate 2.
 A new STAAR grades 3-8 mathematics vertical scale was developed after the spring 2015 administration because of changes to the assessed curriculum and assessment blueprint reflecting revisions to the mathematics TEKS.
 For these studies, embedded field-test positions from several regular field-test forms (refer to the Field-Test Equating section of this chapter) included vertical linking items instead of field-test items.
 The studies assumed a common-item nonequivalent groups design (refer to the Equating section of this chapter), in which items from different grade levels appear together on adjacent grade-level tests, allowing for direct comparison of item difficulties across grade levels.
 By embedding vertical linking items across grade levels, it is possible to calculate linking constants equal to the average differences in item difficulties of vertical linking items between adjacent grade pairs.
 These linking constants are used to create a vertical scale.